MODERN FOREIGN LANGUAGES

 THE MODERN LANGUAGES DEPARTMENT

-We are a lively department consisting of 3 full-time teachers and 2 part-time.
+We are a lively department consisting of 4 full-time teachers.
 French and Spanish are taught to A2 level.
 As of September 2005, all students study both French and Spanish in Year 7 which allows progression for the students from their language learning experience at Primary School.
-In Year 8 and 9 we have a dual linguist group and the remaining groups are mixed ability and continue with either French or Spanish.
 In keeping with our aims we use a communicative approach and strongly encourage the use of target language when possible alongside the promotion of cultural understanding.
 (All students are given the opportunity to access ICT to experience ‘reading for pleasure’ to develop their creativity, to developing autonomy over their learning and to understand the importance of self and peer assessment).

 At the beginning of the course students are made aware of how to make progress and are encouraged to record how they need to improve in order to make further progress.
 Students are consistently informed of, and given the opportunity to reflect on, their progress by means of the following: